 The Zoloft attorneys at Reich & Binstock have the expertise that a mother who used Zoloft during pregnancy and whose child suffered from a birth defect would want.
 Product liability litigation, particularly against large pharmaceutical corporations and medical device manufacturers, is one of Reich & Binstock’s specialties.

 The consultation is free.
-In other words, an experienced Reich & Binstock attorney will provide a legal analysis of whether there is a viable case for a Zoloft lawsuit at no charge.
+In other words, an experienced Reich & Binstock product liability attorney will provide a legal analysis of whether there is a viable case for a Zoloft lawsuit at no charge.
 The firm operates in all 50 states.